WDTV: History

 Those two issues, combined with the fact UHF converters were very expensive, led the station to shut down on February 28, 1955.
 Meanwhile, the area's third station WBOY-TV signed on from Clarksburg on November 17, 1957.
 That was originally intended to be the ABC affiliate for all of North-Central West Virginia.
-After it became clear Clarksburg/Weston/Fairmont and Parkersburg were going to be separate markets, WBOY joined NBC and remains with the network to this day.
-On December 30, 1959, WJPB's owner was awarded a construction permit for an analog signal on the more desirable VHF channel 5.
-It signed back on in June 1960 as a sole ABC affiliate licensed to Weston.
-In 1965, the station changed its call letters to WDTV.
+After it became clear Clarksburg–Weston–Fairmont and Parkersburg were going to be separate markets, WBOY joined NBC and remains with the network to this day.
+On December 30, 1959, WJPB's owner was awarded a construction permit for an analog signal on the more desirable VHF channel 5 in Weston.
+It returned to the air on June 23, 1960, as a sole ABC affiliate.
+On November 15, 1964, the station changed its call letters to WDTV.
 The calls had previously been used from 1949 until 1954 on what is now CBS O&O KDKA-TV in Pittsburgh.
-The call sign was reportedly chosen for use on this West Virginia outlet "in honor" of KDKA which had been a charter affiliate with DuMont and served as the default station to Clarksburg/Weston/Fairmont.
+The call sign was reportedly chosen for use on this West Virginia outlet "in honor" of KDKA which had been a charter affiliate of DuMont and served as the default station for Clarksburg–Weston–Fairmont.